EITC Fast Facts

 - Who have disabilities or are raising children with disabilities

-- Workers who qualify for EITC also may be eligible for a similar credit on their state or local income tax returns.
-Twenty-four states, the District of Columbia, New York City and Montgomery County, Maryland, offer residents an earned income tax credit.
+- If you qualify for the Federal EITC, you may also be eligible for a similar credit from your state or local government.
+Twenty-four states, plus local municipalities including the District of Columbia, New York City and Montgomery County, Maryland, offer residents an earned income tax credit for 2014.

-- Persons making $50,000 a year or less are qualified to access free tax return preparation services that are available at more than 13,000 community Volunteer tax assistance sites.
+- If you make $52,427 a year or less, you can access free tax return preparation services available at more than 13,000 community volunteer tax assistance sites.

 EITC Fast Facts Downloadable Versions

 To download and print a PDF file, you will need to have the Adobe Acrobat Reader software installed.
 You can download the latest version of Adobe Acrobat Reader FREE from the Adobe Reader download page on Adobe's Web site.